rouxers/book/src/en/lse.md

 Either way, they're more efficient.

-The general rule for the shown cases is to do an `M` move such that the top LR edge moves to the bottom, do a `U2`, and repeat the initial `M` move.
+The rule for the shown cases is to do an `M` move such that the top LR edge moves to the bottom, do a `U2`, and repeat the initial `M` move.

-For cases that aren't shown, do the regular swap that swaps the LR edge on top with the edge below it (e.g. `M' U2 M` when the LR edge is at UF).
+Otherwise for unshown cases with a non-cycle 4C case, do the regular swap that swaps the LR edge on top with the edge below it (e.g. `M' U2 M` when the LR edge is at UF).

+**DFDB in ULUR:**
 <div id="dfdb_in_ulur">
 <script type="text/javascript">
   TTk.AlgorithmPuzzle(3)